What is Meditation?

 Scientific Evidence of the Benefits of Meditation

 In recent years, meditation has also received a great deal of attention from the scientific community.
-Researchers from Harvard, MIT, the University of Wisconsin, and many other renowned institutions have explored the effects of meditation on everything from high blood pressure to peak states of consciousness.
+Researchers from Harvard, MIT, the University of Wisconsin, The Center for Healthy Minds and many other renowned institutions have explored the effects of meditation on everything from high blood pressure to peak states of consciousness.
 Their research has shown not only the profound effects that meditation can have on the brains of advanced meditators, but also how practicing meditation for only a few minutes a day can create a dramatic increase in the parts of the brain associated with happiness and wellbeing.
 Meditation has also been shown to boost the body’s immune system, to improve the brain’s capacity to concentrate for extended periods of time, and to be an effective treatment for many psychological disorders.

 Tergar Meditation Training